OSLC/lyo-samples/README.md

 ## License

-The code is redistributed under the terms of *Eclipse Distribution License – v 1.0,* which is compatible with the terms of *The 3-Clause BSD License.* Please refer to [LICENSE](LICENSE).
+This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 and Eclipse Distribution License v.
+1.0 which accompanies this distribution ([LICENSE](LICENSE) and [LICENSE.EPL](LICENSE.EPL)).